CouchCMS/Documentation/src/contents/concepts/using-folders.md

 You can control what gets enumerated by the [__*folders*__](../../tags-reference/folders.html) tag by setting its various [**parameters**](../../tags-reference/folders.html#parameters).

-To enumerate the hierarchy tree only upto a certain level, set the _depth_ parameter to the number of levels that should be traversed.<br/>
+To enumerate the hierarchy tree only upto a certain level, set the _depth_ parameter to the number of levels that should be traversed.
 Thus the following snippet will enumerate only one level of the hierarchy -

 ```